-Collect and analyze Azure activity logs in Log Analytics
+Collect and analyze Azure activity logs in Log Analytics workspace in Azure Monitor

 The Activity Log Analytics solution helps you analyze and search the Azure activity log across all your Azure subscriptions.
 The Azure Activity Log is a log that offers insights into the operations performed on resources in your subscriptions.
 The Activity Log was previously known as Audit Logs or Operational Logs since it reports events for your subscriptions.